subirvarma/GeneralCognitics/_posts/zeno.md

 Figure 1

 The photograph in Fig. 1 shows the path several elementary particles as captured in a device called a Bubble Chamber.
 If we focus on the path of any one of these particles, we can see that it consists of a series of white dots.
 These are points where the particle is interacting with the contents of the Bubble Chamber, and so these dots can be regarded as a series of observations that fix the position the particle at successive time instants.
 What is the particle doing at times that are in-between two of the white dots?
 If we go by Newton's Laws of Motion, the particle will be located at a position whose value can be determined exactly since the particle's velocy is also known.
-On the other hand, Quantum Mechanics has a very surprising answer to this question: We cannot have a precise determination of the particle's position while it is in the in-between area.
+On the other hand, Quantum Mechanics has a very surprising answer to this question: We cannot have a precise determination of the particle's position while it is in the area in-between area two  observed positions.
 The only way to do would be take another measurement at the precise time, which will result in another white dot along the particle's trajectory.

 ![](https://subirvarma.github.io/GeneralCognitics/images/zeno2.png)

 Figure 2

 In order to get a better understanding of the situation, consider what happens when elementary particles such as electrons behave when passing through a screen with a single slit.
 When an electron passes through the slit, it's position becomes known with an uncertainity that is equal to the width of the slit, so this is like making a measurement to determine position.
-The electron then strikes a detector placed after the screen, at which its position once again becomes known.
-But what happens in-between the slit and the detector, where is the particle located at those times?
+The electron then strikes a photographic plate placed after the screen, at which time its position once again becomes known.
+But what happens in-between the slit and the plate, where is the particle located at those times?

 This is analogous to the question we asked about the arrow's behavior between two successive measurements or the question about the location of the elementary particle between two successive white dots in Fig. 1.
 Quantum Mechanics tells us that in between two measurements, the particle essentially does not exist 'in the form of what we normally think of as a particle'.
 Then what does it look like?
 The short answer to this question is: We don't know.
+The particle definitely exists as a particle at the exact time that a measurement is made, that we know for sure since we can observe it.

 The only way to talk about the particle in between two successive measurements is by using the language of mathematics, and here is what the math is telling us:
-All of space is permeated by a 'particle' field, which you can think of as similar to the electromagnetic field but for matter.
+All of space is permeated by a 'particle field', which you can think of as similar to the electromagnetic field but for matter.
 This matter field contains energy, and this energy is not diffused througout space, but is concentrated in energy quanta.
-These quanta of energy is what we call particles.
+These quanta of energy is what we observe as particles.

-It is possible to extract information about the location and momemntum of these energy quanta, and if the uncertainity in its location is $\Delta x$ and the uncertainity in its position is given by $\Delta p$, then these two connected by the following equation
+It is possible to extract information about the location and momentum of these energy quanta, but not both at the same time.
+If the uncertainity in its location is $\Delta x$ and the uncertainity in its position is given by $\Delta p$, then these two are connected by the following equation, first derived by Werner Heisenberg

 $$  \Delta x \Delta p \ge {h\over 2\pi} $$

+where $h$ is Planck's constant.
 Hence if a particle's position is completely known, then we can have absolutely no information about its momentum and conversly if its momentum is known exactly, then it can be located anywhere in space.

+Going back to the single slit experiment in Fig. 2, when the particle approaches the slit, it has a momentum in the horizontal direction but not in the vertical direction.
+However by going through the slit it acquires a momentum in the vertical direction as we see next.
-Going back to the single slit experiment in Fig. 2, when the particle goes through the slit, the uncertainity in its verticle location is $\Delta y = \plusminus B$ where $B$ is the length of the slit.
+When the particle goes through the slit, the uncertainity in its verticle location is $\Delta y = \pm B$ where $B$ is the width of the slit.
 Hence the Uncertainity Principle tells us that there is also an uncertainity in the component of its momentum in the vertical direction given by

-$$ \Delta p \ge {h\over 2{\pi B}}   $$
+$$ \Delta p_y \ge {h\over 2{\pi B}}   $$

-This uncertanity in the y momentum causes the trajectory of the particle of spread out after the screen Moreover the the existence of the null points in the diffraction pattern on the screen are exactly what we would observe if this experiment where to be carried out with light waves.
-From this we can conclude that in-between the two measurements, the particle no onger exisHow can this be so?ts as a particle, but has acquired wave like properties.
+This uncertanity in the y momentum causes the trajectory of the particle of spread out after the slit.
+However this still doesn't explain the diffraction pattern that we observe on the photographic plate, if this were a classical particle there would be no null points in the pattern, It turns out that the null points are exactly what we would observe if this experiment where to be carried out with light waves (or any other kind of wave) instead of particles.
+Here is a short explanation for this (taken fron Feynman, Volume 3): The vertical momentum $p_y$ has a spread equal to $p_0 \Delta\theta$, where $p_0$ is the horizontal momentum $\Delta\theta$ is the angle at which the first null occurs.
+How can we compute $\Delta\theta$?
+Assuming that we are talking about waves, the first null occurs at an angle at which waves from edge of the slit have to travel one wavelength farther than the waves from the other edge, from which it can be shown that $\Delta\theta = {\lambda\over B}$, where $\lambda$ is the wavelength. from which it follows that $\Delta p_y = {p_0\lambda\over B}$.
+Hence if we were to pin down the position of the partcle more exactly by making the slit narrower, i.e., reducing B, then the diffraction pattern spreads out more, i.e., the $y$ component of the momentum becomes even larger.
+Also $\Delta p_y B = p_0\lambda = h$.
+The last equation follows from the De Broglie formula for matter waves.
+Hence we have recovered the Uncertainity Principle since B is the uncertanity in the vertical position.

+From this we can conclude that in-between the two measurements, the particle no longer exists 'as a particle', it has acquired wave like properties!!
 How can this be so?
 We don't know.
 All that we can say is that the mathematical equations that this mysterious entity obeys, is precisely the same as that of a wave propagating through space.

-Going back to Zeno's paradox, QM and QFT tell us that a particle exists as what we understand to be a particle, only at the times at which it is being observed.
+Going back to Zeno's paradox, Quantum Mechanics tells us that a particle exists as what we understand to be a particle, only at the times at which it is being observed.
+Nobody has seen a particle while it is transitioning between two obeservations, since as soon as we observe it, it becomes a particle!
+This goes back to the conundrum we had raised in previous sections about trying to visualize the actual motion of a particle, as opposed to just saying that it is at spot A at time $t_A$ and at spot B at time $t_B$.
+Quantum Mechanics is telling us that this is as close as we can get in describing motion, since the particle becomes a diffuse wave like entity in-between two observations.

 Hence Zeno was not wrong to ask how does the particle move between successive instants, though his conclusion that particle cannot actually move was the wrong one.
 The truth is even stranger.
 The partcle does move, since differential calculus tells us that it has a non-zero velocity as atll time instants, however QM tells us that it is impossible to visulaize its movement, since it no longer exists as a partcle.

 ## So Where Does That Leave us?
 Immanuel Kant's take on the Paradox